ysyk2021/how-to-build-trust-based-workplace-relationships-that-foster-open-communication-and/src/chapter-1-2.md

-# Benefits of Trust-based Workplace Relationships for Workplace Productivity and Success

 In this chapter, we will explore the numerous benefits that trust-based workplace relationships bring to both individual employees and the overall productivity and success of an organization.
 By understanding these benefits, we can appreciate the importance of fostering trust and building strong bonds among colleagues.